jacksho-vfx/onepiece/README.md

 onepiece aws sync-from --bucket my-bucket --show-code SHOW --folder plates --local-path /data/plates --profile studio-prod
 ```

+`sync-from` mirrors the S5 `s5cmd sync` argument order: the S3 bucket/show-code
+path is treated as the source and `local_path/folder` is the destination.
+This
+ensures downloads populate the requested local directory without constructing an
+S3-style path for the target.

 ## Working with the CLI

 ### Publishing DCC packages